-• Services: Service revenue is generally recognized ratably over time or on an output method, as the customer simultaneously receives and consumes the benefit of these services as they are performed.
-Revenue from short-term services, generally related to repair services or upgrades of customer-owned equipment is recognized upon completion of the repair effort and the shipment of the repaired product back to the customer.
+- Services: Service revenue is generally recognized ratably over time or on an output method, as the customer simultaneously receives and consumes the benefit of these services as they are performed.
 Payments related to service-type warranties may be made up front or proportionally over the contract term.
-Payment due or received from the customers prior to rendering the associated services are recorded as a contract liability.
+Payment due or received from the customers prior to rendering the associated services are recorded as a contract liability. - Genomic Services: The Company's Genomic Services are professional services which includes Sanger Sequencing, Next Generation Sequencing, Gene Synthesis and Gene Editing-CRISPR based gene editing.
+In each case, the customer realizes and consumes the benefit of these services as they are performed.
+Revenue from Genomic Services is recognized over time and is based upon the fact that transfer of control takes place over time as determined using the input method of costs incurred.